Tuition Refund Policy

-- Official Drop from courses prior to the end of the add/drop period as published on Student Planning:
+- Official Drop from courses prior to the end of the 100% add/drop period.

 - 100% refund of Tuition, Capital Fee, Activities Fee and Technology Support Fee.
-(Note: The College Service Fee is non-refundable).
+(Note: The College Service Fee and Payment Plan Administrative Fee is non-refundable).

-- Official Drop from courses following the add/drop period as published on Student Planning:
+- Official Drop from courses following the 100% add/drop period.

-- Refunds are based on the actual withdrawl date.
+- Refunds are based on the actual drop date.

 - Refunds Tiers are based on percent completion of a term, and will vary.